OurPlanscape/Planscape/README.md

 more env/pyvenv.cfg

-# Change to the dev env:
+# Change to the dev env
 cd ~/cnra; source env/bin/activate

 # Add alias to your ~/.profile